andrewmackrodt/fsnotify/README.md

 **Adapters**

-**PhpAdapter** - the default adapter which uses file polling to detect changes.
+**PhpAdapter** - fallback adapter if no other adapters are supported.
+PhpAdapter uses file polling to detect changes.
 The adapter defaults to a configurable polling interval of 1 second.
 It is sufficient for monitoring a small amount of files.

 **FswatchAdapter** - fswatch requires the GNU CLI tool fswatch, it's more performant than PhpAdapter and detects file changes almost instantaneously.
 It is preferred in most cases